georgidocoff/ASP.NET-Core-Project-Therapeutic-Studio/README.md

 			- 3 Therapists;
 			- 3 Procedure;
 			- 3 Clients.

-Project Functionality:
+Project Functionalities:
 ----------------------

+Two types of users can work with the platform:
+	with administrative rights and without such.

-Registered User without admin previlegue can:
+Registered User without admin rights may:

 In Home/Scheduler View:
- - add new Procedure for existing Client (parameter: existing therapist, for getted hour) and select the wright one;
+ - add new Procedure for an existing Client with parameters- existing therapist and exact time, and selecting the correct procedure from dropdown;
- - can edit existing procedure and select payment method;
+ - can edit current procedure and choose a payment method;

 In Manage Client View:
- - view client Info and Time line for added Procedures;
+ - can see the client information and Time line for booked Procedures;
- - the user can not modify Cient Information;
+ - the user cannot change Cient Information;

 The seeded admin user is: